ZincSun/ZincSun.github.io/_posts/2021-07-25-MonteCarlo.md

 ---
 layout: post
-title: The Power of Randomness \ The Monte Carlo Algorithm in Physics
+title: The Power of Randomness
+Monte Carlo Algorithm in Physics
 categories: StatPhys
 ---